lhartigan15/LLO8200_updated/index.md

 * Week 1 - UNC Chapel Hill admit rate = 0.34

 ### Assignments
-Each assignment (problem set) should be uploaded to the LMS _BEFORE_ we meet for live session on the given due date.
+Each assignment (problem set) should be uploaded to the LMS _before_ we meet for live session on the given due date.
 All assignment submissions must include two files to receive credit:
 1. .Rmd code file.
 2. "Knit" assignment file.
 The knit file can be in pdf or html (pdf is preferred).